The following applies: If you become unemployed, you must contact the employment service of the country where you last worked.

 If you last worked in Germany, you are entitled to unemployment benefit under certain conditions.
 A prerequisite is that you have previously worked for a certain period of time.
 As a rule, you must have worked in the last 30 months at least 12 months subject to Social security contributions.
-If you were mainly in short-term employment, which was limited to no more than 14 weeks from the outset, 6 months of gainful employment may be sufficient.
+If you were mainly in short-term employment that was limited to no more than 14 weeks from the outset, 6 months of employment may be sufficient.

 You can take your entitlement to unemployment benefit with you to another EU country for 3 to 6 months in order to look for work there during that time.
 This means that you can take your unemployment benefit with you from another EU country to Germany to look for work.
 And vice versa, you can take your German unemployment benefit with you to another EU country.
-You can find more information on this in the from the Federal Employment Agency.
+You can find more information on this in the for unemployment benefit and foreign employment from the Federal Employment Agency.

 Please note: If you want to take your unemployment benefits with you to another country, you must first contact your employment service and meet certain conditions.
 Otherwise you could lose your entitlement to benefits.